JamesRBrown/jquery.search.js/README.md

 <b>Version 2 Features:</b>

   Provides new case insensitive search functionality.
-Works the same as the below described methods except case is ignored.

   The new methods are: